richmahn/en_tn/2sa/front/intro.md

 #### Can I translate this book before 1 Samuel?

-The Book of 1 Samuel should be translated before 2 Samuel, since 2 Samuel continues from where 1 Samuel ended.
+The Book of 1 Samuel should be translated before 2 Samuel, since 2 Samuel continues from where 1 Samuel ends.

 #### How is the name "Israel" used in the Bible? ####